doriantaylor/owl-cache-metadata/README.md

 <a href="https://www.w3.org/TR/rdf-schema/#ch_resource" rel="rdfs:range"
 resource="rdfs:Resource"><code>rdfs:Resource</code></a>

+Cardinality:
+`1`

 <a href="https://vocab.methodandstructure.com/cache-metadata#"
 rel="rdfs:isDefinedBy">Back to Top</a>

 </div>

 <div id="principal" class="section" about="cache:principal"
-typeof="owl:ObjectProperty">
+typeof="owl:ObjectProperty owl:FunctionalProperty">

 ### `principal`

-This relates the cache entry to the origin resource that was retrieved.
+This relates the cache entry to an authentication principal, if applicable.

+The presence of a principal implies the cache entry is private.

 Domain:
 <a href="https://vocab.methodandstructure.com/cache-metadata#"